-- The 'I' designation is awarded only on application to and approval of both the instructor and the Dean of Education (see Student Program Services for additional information and the appropriate forms). - Normally, requests are not entertained until the last two weeks of classes. - When the 'I' is approved, an appropriate deadline is determined for the completion of outstanding work.
-A student who does not complete outstanding work by the assigned deadline will normally receive an 'F' in the course.

-• The 'I' designation may be converted to a letter grade by the instructor within a maximum of one year; if not so converted, it becomes an 'F', except where circumstances continue to prevent the completion of the course, in which case the 'I' designation remains on the academic transcript.
+- The 'I' designation is awarded only on application to and approval of both the University Consultant and the Assistant Dean of Student Program Services (see Student Program Services for additional information and the appropriate forms). - Normally, requests are not entertained until the last two weeks of classes. - When the 'I' is approved, an appropriate deadline is determined for the completion of outstanding work.
+A student who does not complete outstanding work by the assigned deadline will normally receive an 'F' in the course. - The 'I' designation may be converted to a letter grade by the instructor within a maximum of one year; if not so converted, it becomes an 'F', except where circumstances continue to prevent the completion of the course, in which case the 'I' designation remains on the academic transcript.